QUIET WEATHER TO START THE WORK WEEK...

 Your First Alert Weather Forecast:

-A light north wind blowing off of Lake Superior has pushed some clouds into the Northwoods.
-Otherwise, incoming high pressure will give us a mostly sunny sky across the Fox Valley and east central Wisconsin.
+A north wind blowing off of Lake Superior pushed lake-enhanced clouds into northeast Wisconsin this morning.
+However, an incoming area of high pressure will gradually give the Fox Valley and east central Wisconsin a mostly sunny sky by the end of the afternoon.
 We’ll all have fair skies as we head towards this evening.

-Meanwhile, your Monday is looking mild.
-Our high temperatures will be in the low to middle 60s in the Northwoods and by the lakeshore.
-We’ll be in the upper-half of the 60s this afternoon in the Fox Valley.
+Meanwhile, temperatures are on the mild side.
+Our afternoon highs will be in the low to middle 60s in the Northwoods and by the lakeshore.
+We’ll be in the upper-half of the 60s in the Fox Valley.

 The wind will turn to the south-southeast into tomorrow, which will draw in warmer weather for the rest of the week.
 Tuesday’s highs will reach the lower 70s, with inland highs around 80 degrees from Wednesday and beyond.
 High temperatures late this week will be about 10 degrees warmer than normal.
 Considering that autumn officially starts on Saturday, it looks like our summer season will end on a warm note.